How many people play Fortnite? Player count in 2023

-With work always going into maintenance, it begs the question: How many people still play Fortnite in 2022?
-Is the battle royale title slowly dying, or an upwards trajectory?
+With plenty of work still going into the game, and Creative 2.0 reigniting many players’ love for Fortnite, it begs the question: How many people play Fortnite as we head into 2023?
+Is the battle royale title slowly dying, or on an upwards trajectory?
 Here’s what the stats say.

-Like a lot of popular game publishers, Epic does not regularly share Fortnite player count information with the community.
+Like a lot of popular game publishers, Epic doesn’t regularly share Fortnite player count information with the community, so it’s hard to get an exact number.
 However, there are still some snippets of info out there.